zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 **Direction:** Structural (relationship-based)
 **Example:** Heart rate variability coupling with breath; cellular rhythms coupling with circadian rhythms.
 **Operational characteristic:** Each system maintains its frequency but modulates in relationship to the other.
-**This is the highest form of resonance—it preserves difference while creating unity.
+**This is the highest form of resonance, it preserves difference while creating unity.

 ## 2.3 — The Anatomy of a Resonant Event